top

 Flip Your Ballot & Vote NO on Props 2-6!

 New Yorkers from every background and borough are joining together to defend democracy at the ballot this November.
-Oversight, separation of powers and checks-and-balances are essential for a functional city government.
+Separation of powers and checks-and-balances are essential for a functional city government and for democracy.

 Proposals 2-6 on the November 2024 ballot are a dangerous power grab by Mayor Adams.